nocdn/typing-copilot/README.md

 ##### Disclaimer ⚠️

 I am not responsible for any misuse of this software.
 Please don't use it for anything bad.
-I made it for fun, not for evil. :)
+I made it for fun, not for evil :)